AndrewRathbun/VanillaWindowsReference/README.md

 # VanillaWindowsReference
-A repo that contains recursive dir listings of a vanilla (clean) install of every Windows OS version to compare and see what's been added with each update.
+A repo that contains recursive directory listings of a vanilla (clean) install of every Windows OS version to compare and see what's been added with each update.

 Stay tuned!